-Over the past couple of weeks, Red Cross volunteers have been delivering food and other groceries to households that suddenly were placed in quarantine because they had come into contact with a COVID-positive case or because a member of their family had tested positive.
+In 2021, Red Cross volunteers delivered food and other groceries to households that suddenly were placed in quarantine because they had come into contact with a COVID-positive case or because a family member had tested positive.

 Families in isolation have found themselves with empty fridges and cupboards as they had no notice they were about to be quarantined.